raspberrypi/documentation/remote-access/ssh/scp.md

 ## Filenames with spaces

-Note that some of the examples above will not work for filenames containing spaces, which require encasing in quotes:
+Note that some of the examples above will not work for file names containing spaces.
+Names like this need to be encased in quotes:

 ```bash
 scp "my file.txt" pi@192.168.1.3: